-- If the image is being used to link to another page, its short description should describe the link’s destination, not the image.
-For example, an image of a question mark that serves as a link to a help page should be described as “help”—not “question mark.”
+Images as Links: If the image is being used to link to another page, the alt text should describe what will happen when the image is clicked (rather than what it looks like).
+For example, the alt text for an image of a question mark that links to a help page should be “Contact Support” rather than “question mark.”